Germans give Hitler actor a warm welcome

 "People quickly forgot that the cameras were rolling and started talking to the man, to open up to him," said Masucci.

-Filming took place shortly before the emergence of the grassroots anti-Islam PEGIDA movement, centered in the eastern city of Dresden, which drew tens of thousands of supporters to its rallies earlier this year.
+Filming took place shortly before the emergence of the grassroots anti-Islam PEGIDA movement, centred in the eastern city of Dresden, which drew tens of thousands of supporters to its rallies earlier this year.

 "It didn't surprise us that they took to the streets.
 This middle class that's shifting to the right - we'd got it all on camera," said Masucci.